 Visiting Cairns for the first time means stepping into one of Australia’s most adventure-packed regions.
-While the city itself is compact and simple to get around, many of Tropical North Queensland’s standout experiences, from the Great Barrier Reef to ancient rainforests and cascading waterfalls, lie beyond the city centre.
+While the city itself is compact and simple to get around, many of Tropical North Queensland’s standout attractions and experiences, from the Great Barrier Reef to ancient rainforests and cascading waterfalls, lie beyond the city centre.
 Knowing the best ways to reach Cairns’ top attractions can make your trip smoother and more enjoyable.

 With a mix of public transport, car hire, and organised tours available, getting around Cairns and travelling to nearby activities and attractions is easy.
 Whether you’re chasing bucket-list adventures or discovering lesser-known spots like hidden waterfalls or heading on a Northern Beaches day trip, this guide breaks down the transport options that make it easy to explore Cairns and the surrounding region.